Tony Spiro

 Best for: Teams that want maximum flexibility and are comfortable with configuration.

-Sanity takes a different approach: it's highly customizable, with a portable text format (GROQ) and a fully configurable editing environment called Sanity Studio.
+Sanity takes a different approach: it's highly customizable, with a portable text format, the GROQ query language, and a fully configurable editing environment called Sanity Studio.
 If you have opinionated requirements for how your editing UI should look and function, Sanity can be shaped to fit.

 The tradeoff is that customization takes time.
 Setting up Sanity properly is a development project in itself.
 Teams with strong frontend engineering resources get the most value here.